 Distribution Networks: Both Online and Offline Channels are Important

 The strong attraction of consumers to physical stores is justified by the fact that many of them prefer to have a concrete image of the product.
 Product testing is a concept that is still important in this marketplace.
-Some consumers may prefer to go to a store to view the product, touch it before purchasing.
+Some consumers may prefer to go to a store to view the product, and touch it before purchasing.
 The sensory dimension strongly influences the segment.

-Nevertheless, the growth of online commerce opens new doors for the players since it is considered as an extension of sales formats in multi-channel distribution strategies.
+Nevertheless, the growth of online commerce opens new doors for the players since it is considered an extension of sales formats in multi-channel distribution strategies.
 The digital sphere also allows brands to expand their presence and increase their visibility in a market that is becoming increasingly saturated.

 The online channel represents a real opportunity for the players since the sales represent 4 million of the turnover of the segment.
 In childrens’ wear, Tmall (50%) and JD.com (20%) hold 70% of the market.
 They are still the two major players in e-commerce in China.